varunanand07/bus-notifier/README.md

-The next thing you need to be aware of is that my API key is currently used for getting live updates from the GTFS-R API of the National Transport Authoriy.
+The next thing you need to be aware of is that my API key is currently used for getting live updates from the GTFS-R API of the National Transport Authoriy (NTA).
 If you would like to obtain your own api key, a series of images is presented below showcasing the basic outline of how you might do that.

 ![img](images/gtfs-guide.png)

+If you chose to use your own NTA API key, make sure you set `nta.api.key` to your api key in the `application.yml`.

 The data in the zip file I provide has had the columns rearranged to be in alphabetical order as this is the order that spring boot (via